-Getting to France by Ferry
+Travelling to France by ferry

 But the ferry still makes a great way to cross the English Channel.
 Onboard most ferries there are great opportunities to shop, relax or have a meal to avoid having to stop in France.